DavideCologgi/Push_swap/README.md

 ★ rrr : rra and rrb at the same time.

 The algorithm, before executing each move between stack a and stack b, calculates which number of stack a takes the least possible number of moves to be pushed in order to stack b.
 This way, when stack b fills up completely, it rotates so that the maximum is in the first position.
 Finally, a series of repushes follow on stack a until stack b is completely empty.
-🎆BOOM!🎆 Now you have stack a sorted in ascending order (the minimum is in first place).
-🏁 For a stack of 100 numbers the algorithm performs 550 moves on average 🏁 For a stack of 500 numbers the algorithm performs 5100 moves on average
+🎆BOOM!🎆 Now you have stack a sorted in ascending order (the minimum is in first place). \n 🏁 For a stack of 100 numbers the algorithm performs 550 moves on average 🏁 For a stack of 500 numbers the algorithm performs 5100 moves on average